-Pippa and Abbey have been hiking around Mt Bogong since they were kids.
+Pippa and Abby have been hiking around Mt Bogong since they were kids.
 They’ve thrown together a guide to the mountain, so everyone can tackle this epic peak any which way they want.

 Victoria’s majestic Mt Bogong is a must-see for those looking for challenging and rewarding high country hikes, cool secret spots, and historic huts.